Urban-Analytics-Technology-Platform/od2net/README.md

 Once you're ready to run in a large area with your own origin/destination data, then start with the [tutorial](docs/tutorial_examples.md) and see [all documentation](https://github.com/Urban-Analytics-Technology-Platform/od2net/tree/main/docs).
 Again note this project status is still pre-alpha; docs are not all written yet.

+### With Python

+See Python scripts in the [examples](examples) directory, as described in the [tutorial](docs/tutorial_examples.md).

+### R package

+There is a small [R package](https://github.com/Urban-Analytics-Technology-Platform/od2net/tree/main/r) with functions to help generate the input files needed by od2net.
+See documentation [here](https://urban-analytics-technology-platform.github.io/od2net/r/).

 ## Contributing

 We'd love contributions of all sorts -- developers, designers, data scientists, and applying it somewhere new!
 Check out [GitHub Issues](https://github.com/Urban-Analytics-Technology-Platform/od2net/issues), file a new one, or email <dabreegster@gmail.com> to get started.